What's Next Leading a Thriving Transition

 Jordan has a Masters in International Politics from the London School of Oriental & African Studies, as well as a B.A. in International Development and a B.A. in Economics from American University.

-Meet Our Past Participants
+Meet a few of our Past Participants

 Margie Martinez, Chief Executive Officer, Community Health Alliance of Pasadena